Table of Contents

 A study on The effects of ANB on quitting smoking by Raghwendra Kumar Jha and Prof. Dr. Hui-Ping Li found that ANB is effective in cigarette craving and withdrawal syndrome.

-Similarly, several studies have shown that Nadi Shuddhi is effective in conditions like depression, anxiety, restlessness, poor sleep, irritation, and poor concentrations.
+Similarly, several studies have shown that Nadi Shuddhi is effective in conditions like depression, anxiety, restlessness, poor sleep, irritation, and poor concentration.
 Also, there are shreds of evidence that Nadi Shodhana Pranayama enhances feeling healthy, memory recall, mental stress relief, and physical relaxation.

 Nadi Shodhan Pranayama Vs Anulom Vilom Pranayama